john-cant/AMLS2_24_25_SNJCCAN57/readme.md

 ## **Files Output**
 The scripts will output a number of files to store results and allow easy passing of parameters between scripts.
 These are:

+### Executed Notebook Outputs (base folder)
+- for each notebook executed a version will be saved to the base folder so the full process can be viewed as a Jupyter notebook

-### Hyper Outputs
+### Hyper Outputs (metrics)
 - Run file summary of all the results and values for the hyperparameter sets generated and trained in Hyper
-- Parameter file containing the _best case_ hyperparameter set in format thta can be read in by Tune

-### Tune Outputs (both have same timestamp)
+### Tune Outputs (metrics all have timestamps)
 - Metrics spreadsheet containing an epoch by epoch list of outputs from history
 - Summary text file containing the model summary
+- Quality file and summary showing PSNR and SSIM outputs

 ## **Packages Required:**
 - io